mootools/mootools-more/Docs/Drag/Drag.Move.md

 Drag.Move Method: stop {#Drag-Move:stop}
 -------------------------------------------------

-Checks if the Element is above a droppable and fires the drop event.
-Else, fires the 'emptydrop' event that is attached to this Element.
-Lastly, calls the Drag Class stop method.
+Fires the 'drop' event and calls the Drag Class stop method.

 ### Syntax:

 	myMove.stop();

 ### Example:

-	var myElement = $('myElement').addEvent('emptydrop', function(){
-		alert('no drop occurred');
-	});

 	var myMove = new Drag.Move(myElement, {
 		onSnap: function(){ // due to MooTool's inheritance, all [Drag][]'s Events are also available.